+A. CATALOG COURSE DESC CRIPTION

 FOR: NUR 1530 Course Number

-Course Trumber

-ordinator: Distribute this form to alog. all full-time members of the discipline/program for every course lis ted in
+Coordinator: Distribute this form to catalog. all full-time members of the discipline/program for every course listed in the

-uiog.

-CATALOG COURSE DES CRIPTION:
+CATALOG COURSE DES CRIPTION: • . •

 Accurate Yes No

-Accurate

 Clear

 Current

-NUMBER OF

-NUMBER OF CREDITS / ·
+NUMBER OF CREDITS Appropriate

-Appropriate

-Please explain any NO answ ver: Syllabus description has b een reworded.
+Please explain any NO ansv ver: Syllabus description has been reworded.

-• •